Data and Trading Communications (DTC) Protocol Server

 Historical Price Data Server

-There is a DTC compatible Historical Price Data Server.
+The DTC Protocol server in Sierra Chart has a full DTC compatible Historical Price Data Server.

 Follow the instructions below to use this server.